FIA Platinum Categorisation: Competition results

-Other Requirements
+Other requirements

-Drivers who currently hold, or have held an FIA Super Licence in the past, are automatically eligible for Platinum Categorisation.
+Drivers who currently hold, or have previously held an FIA Super Licence, are automatically eligible for Platinum Categorisation.
 Performances and achievements may be considered as Platinum, despite not being covered by one of the definitions above, under the discretion the FIA.
 Furthermore, no driver over 55 may be platinum categorised, with drivers being demoted to Gold Categorisation following their 55th birthday.

 Current drivers

-As of October 2025, this is the list of the 231 drivers who hold a Platinum license, as published by the FIA.
+As of May 2026, this is the list of the 232 drivers who hold a Platinum license, as published by the FIA.